Jzeramby/FinalProject/README.md

 3. CSV Files
-  Four CSV files containing the raw wildlife rehabilitation yearly record datasets from the years 2014,2016,2018, and 2019
-4.
+- This section includes four separate CSV files.
+Each file contains the annual wildlife rehabilitation intake records from one of the four years of data used in this analysis.
+Each year of data included in this analysis is represented by the four files: 2014, 2016, 2018, and 2019.